i-dot-ai/ai-gov-uk-website/README.md

 This is our repository for our public website that can be found [here](https://ai.gov.uk/).
 The intent of this site is to give us a public space for showcasing our work, news about the team, upcoming jobs and interesting commercial partnerships.

+> Please note that this is a continuous work-in-progress and we will continue to improve the website.

 ## Getting Started

 To get started with the site, use the below commands to build and run the site.
 This assumes that you already have `node` installed.